dvbelyaev/GettingAndCleaningDataCP/CodeBook.md

 * "Volunteer" - identifies the subject who performed the activity in observation (its range is from 1 to 30).
 * "Activity" - labeles of activities which was performed in observation.

-Other variables contain the average of source variables for each activity and each subject (volunteer):
+Other variables contain the average of original variables for each activity and each subject (volunteer):

 * tBodyAcc-TOE-XYZ
 * tGravityAcc-TOE-XYZ